As U.S. election nears, efforts intensify to misinform, pressure voters

 Virginia's State Board of Elections received similar complaints from at least 10 people - most of them elderly - who said they had been urged to vote by phone.

-Voters in Tippecanoe County, Indiana, reported similar phone calls in September, sparking an investigation by the Secretary of State's office, which oversees Indiana elections.
+Voters in Tippecanoe County, Indiana, reported similar phone calls in September, sparking an investigation by Indiana's Secretary of State's office, which oversees the state's elections.

 The probe has focused on a firm called Vote USA.
 It is unclear who was behind the group; its phone number is no longer active.
-The Secretary of State urged voters who receive a call from Vote USA to ignore it.
+The Secretary of State's office urged voters who receive a call from Vote USA to ignore it.

 BILLBOARDS IN WISCONSIN, OHIO